About Elizabeth Hansen

 Elizabeth Hansen provides program planning, curation, and digital strategy services to museums and archives as well as proxy research services to filmmakers, television producers, authors, curators, and scholars.
 Her work coordinating the Texas Film Round-Up for the Texas Archive of the Moving Image (TAMI) earned the organization the American Association for State and Local History (AASLH) Wow Award as well as a Leadership in History Award of Merit in 2010.
 She also earned TAMI a 2013 AASLH Leadership in History Award of Merit as a member of its website redevelopment team.

 An experienced radio producer, Elizabeth was awarded the Southeast Journalism Conference's Best News Story Award as a reporter at WMOT in 2001.
 From 2006 to 2015, she taught radio production to Austin teens as an assistant adult coordinator for Youth Spin, a weekly news and public affairs program on KOOP.
-She is also the founder of the College Radio Archive, a project set to launch in late 2016.
+She is also the founder of the College Radio Archive, a project set to launch in 2017.

 Contact Elizabeth to consult on your next project at email@example.com.

 Since 2008, I have helped filmmakers, academics, authors, and other clients access documents and artifacts in archives, libraries, and museums.
-With more than eight years of experience working in archives, I am able to navigate archival arrangement and locate the materials you need quickly and efficiently.
+My experience working in archives helps me navigate archival arrangement and locate the materials you need quickly and efficiently.
 I primarily conduct research in institutions located in the Kansas City (MO/KS), Memphis (TN), and Austin (TX) areas, including, but not limited to, the following:

 Looking for footage, photographs, or interviews to enhance your documentary?